Shanwei Travel Guide

 Area: Land Area 5,217 square kilometers (2,014 square miles); Sea Area: 23,900 square kilometers (9,228 square miles)

 Location: in the coastal area of southeastern Guangdong Province, southern China

-Administrative Division: 1 district (City Zone); 2 counties (Haifeng, Luhe); 1 county-level city (Lufeng)
+Administrative Division: 3 districts (City Zone, Honghaiwan Economic Development Pilot Zone, Overseas Chinese Administration Zone); 2 counties (Haifeng, Luhe); 1 county-level city (Lufeng)

 The peninsula reaches into the sea, looking like a barrier which blocks the waves on the two sides.
 The scenery of both sides varies greatly regardless of wind direction, one side with billowing waves resembling thousands of stampeding horses; while the other side has a calm and vast expanse of sparkling blue water.
 On both sides of the peninsula, the seashores stretch for about two kilometers (1.24 miles), an ideal destination for sea-bathing.

 The natural scenery of the peninsula is much admired, and over twenty films have been shot here.
 The magnificent sea, elegant water, green waves, silver sand, rare stone and amazing rocks all contribute to the charm of the scenic spot.
 Not far from the peninsula are windmills on a hill.
 The white wings wheel slowly in the air, contrasting with the blue sky and white clouds.
 At midnight, the picture is especially enchanting with the bright moon hanging in the sky.
 In the south of the peninsula stands a pharos built several decades ago.
 The strong light of the pharos guides navigation and attracts numerous fishes and shrimps, making the sea area a natural fishing ground.